ibelar/atk4-wp/readme.md

 }
 ```

-For more information on plugin.php file and Plugin class, see the [atk4wp-template](https://github.com/ibelar/atk4wp-template) plugin.
+For more information on plugin.php file and the Plugin class, see the [atk4wp-template](https://github.com/ibelar/atk4wp-template) plugin.

 #License